 Meals Cost in Zanskar Valley

-Following the plan above, in a total of 12 days, you will be covering approximately 2,700 kilometers to and from Delhi; making fuel and transportation cost as your biggest expense for the trip.
+Following the plan above, in a total of 12 days, you will be covering approximately 2,700 kilometers to and from Delhi; making fuel and transportation costs your biggest expense for the trip.
 Below is your total distance chart.

 - Delhi to Jammu – 550 Kilometers